TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 9/2 Samuel 9.5.md

 ---

-Then king David sent, and fetched him out of the house of Machir the son of Ammiel, from Lo-debar.
+Then king David sent, and fetched him out of the house of Machir the son of Ammiel, from Lo Debar.